WICG/performance-memory/explainer.md

   * When either *frame 1* or *frame 2* call performance.memory,
     numberOfFrameTrees is *1* and memory numbers reflect the sum of memory used by both *frame 1* and *frame 2*, but NOT *frame 3*.

+# Appendix E - Possible Future Extensions

+It would be helpful to provide web developers more categories of memory usage, to help narrow down sources of regressions.
+Potential categories include HTML nodes, CSS, Canvas, audio/video, etc. While Chrome does have some internal accounting for this, coming up with consistent cross-browser definitions seems difficult.